jonwhipple/opensansfpbc/README.md

 `documentation` contains the design brief as well as other notes and files.

-`fonts` contains compile binary font files as a reference (see [Google Fonts Quick Start](https://github.com/googlefonts/gf-docs/blob/master/QuickStartGlyphs.md) )
+`fonts` contains compiled binary font files as a reference (see [Google Fonts Quick Start](https://github.com/googlefonts/gf-docs/blob/master/QuickStartGlyphs.md) )

 `sources` contains source `.glyphs` files